Ideas are interesting, but people are vastly more so.

 By contrast to these two giants, Beauvoir and Merleau-Ponty come off rather well in this story.
 The former tempered her political opinions with a greater subtlety, thoroughness, and empathy; while the latter lived a quietly productive and happy life, while creating a philosophy that Bakewell argues constitutes the greatest intellectual legacy of the bunch.

 Just as Bakewell argued that Montaigne’s writings are newly relevant for his sense of moderation, so she argues that the existentialists are newly relevant for exploring the questions of authenticity and freedom.
 Not having read most of their work, I cannot comment on this.
 But what I found most inspiring was their burning desire to think and to write—and to write like mad, for hours each day, in every genre, for decades on end.
-Though most of this writing was born today to die tomorrow, each one of them produced a magisterial tomb for future readers to beat their heads against.
+Though most of this writing was born today to die tomorrow, each one of them produced a magisterial tome for future readers to beat their heads against.
 I suppose I will have to pick them up sometime soon.

 View all my reviews